postsharp/PostSharp.Documentation/conceptual/Caching/Backends/caching-redis.md

 The following <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCacheDependencyGarbageCollectorOptions> properties must also be properly tuned:

 - The <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCacheDependencyGarbageCollectorOptions.CacheCleanupDelay> property is the delay between the initialization of the component and the first cleanup, then between two subsequent cache cleanups, and defaults to 4 hours.
 Cleaning up the database too frequently is useless performance overhead, but doing it too late degrades performance even more.
 If the database contains too much garbage, Redis will start evicting _useful_ data, affecting your application performance.
 However it will never evict garbage.
 That's why you should increase the cache cleanup frequency if you see high memory usage or high levels of evictions.
 - The <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCacheDependencyGarbageCollectorOptions.CacheCleanupOptions.CacheCleanupOptions> property affects the cleanup process.
-It's important to keep the cleanup slow enough to avoid impacting your application's performance, but fast enough to finish before Redis runs out of memory.
+It is important to keep the cleanup slow enough to avoid impacting your application's performance, but fast enough to finish before Redis runs out of memory.
 The <xref:PostSharp.Patterns.Caching.Implementation.CacheCleanupOptions.WaitDelay> is an artificial delay between processing each cache key, defaulting to 100 ms.

 Note that you can run a manual cleanup by calling the <xref:PostSharp.Patterns.Caching.Implementation.CachingBackend.CleanUpAsync*?CachingBackend.CleanUpAsync> method.
-Do not run this method with the default options on a production database; these options are optimized for the cleanup operation's performance and may overload your server.
+Do not run this method with the default options on a production database; these options are optimized for cleanup performance and may overload your server.

 ### Monitoring

-The following metrics are relevant to assess the health of your caching set up:
+The following metrics are relevant for assessing the health of your caching setup:

 - Number of cache evictions per second.
-A high number might mean either insufficient caching memory, or ineffective caching strategy - caching things that are not worth it (too many cache misses)
+A high number might indicate either insufficient caching memory or an ineffective caching strategy—caching things that are not worth it (too many cache misses)
 - Number of cache expirations per second.
-A high number might mean too small expiration delays
+A high number might indicate too-short expiration delays
 - Number of warnings per minute in the caching component.
-A high number means that your system is overloaded.
+A high number indicates that your system is overloaded.

 If you want to gather statistics about cache hits and misses, you can do so by implementing a <xref:PostSharp.Patterns.Caching.Implementation.CachingBackendEnhancer> that overrides the <xref:PostSharp.Patterns.Caching.Implementation.CachingBackend.GetItemCore*> and <xref:PostSharp.Patterns.Caching.Implementation.CachingBackend.GetItemAsyncCore*> methods (a `null` return value means a cache miss).

-## Data schema
+## Data schema and complexity analysis

+### Data schema

 When dependencies are enabled, <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackend> relies on these keys:

 1. Item version: `<prefix>:<schema-version>:{<item-key>}:ver` — unique string identifier.
 2. Item value: `<prefix>:<schema-version>:{<item-key>}:val:<item-version>` — a list with values: `[<item-value>, <item-sliding-expiration>, <tag0>, <tag1> ... <tagn>]`.
+3. Forward dependencies: `<prefix>:<schema-version>:{<item-key>}:fdep:<item-version>` — list of `<dependency-key>`.
-3. Backward dependencies: `<prefix>:<schema-version>:{<dependency-key>}:bdep` — hash set of `<item-version>:<item-key>`.
+4. Backward dependencies: `<prefix>:<schema-version>:{<dependency-key>}:bdep` — hash set of `<item-version>:<item-key>`.
-4. Forward dependencies: `<prefix>:<schema-version>:{<item-key>}:fdep:<item-version>` — list of `<dependency-key>`.

 When dependencies are disabled, only the item value record is used.